 - Where: 42nd Street, at the intersection of 7th Avenue and Broadway.

-11. Join thousands of Santa Claus at the "Santacon"
+13. Join thousands of Santa Claus at "SantaCon"

-Designed purely for enjoyment, this Santa Claus convention in Times Square kicks off the holiday season (it's usually held the Saturday before Christmas Eve).
-If you head to Times Square at 10 a.m. you'll find several thousands of people dressed as Santa Claus ready to spend the day pub-hopping to celebrate the holidays with their friends at this Santa Convention.
+It's usually held the Saturday before Christmas Eve and if you head to Times Square at 10 am, you'll find thousands of people dressed up as Santa Claus ready to have a great time at this Santa Convention, going from pub to pub to celebrate the holidays with their friends.